atlarge-research/wta-tools/benchmarking/README.md

 ### DAS scripts

 We used the Distributed ASCI Supercomputer (DAS) system to benchmark our plugin.
-Information can be found [here](https://asci.tudelft.nl/project-das/).
+Supplementary information can be found [here](https://asci.tudelft.nl/project-das/).

 The DAS scripts are Python scripts that submit a slot allocation request on the DAS, whilst configuring the spark environment.